ThompsonBethany01/Telco_Churn/README.md

 `Null Hypothesis: Churn is independent of phone and internet service.`
 `Alternative Hypothesis: Customers with phone or internet service are more likely to churn.`

-Does a specific service have more monthly contract custoemrs?
-`Null Hypothesis: Churn is independent of monthly contracts.`
-`Alternative Hypothesis: Monthly custoemrs are more likely to leave the company.`

-Customers with automatic payments are less likely to leave the company.
+Are customers with automatic payments less likely to leave the company?
 `Null Hypothesis: Churn is independent of payment type.`
 `Alternative Hypothesis: Customers using automatic payments are less likely to leave.`